 It is important to bear in mind that, after successfully completing the LL.B.
-Degree at the Faculty, in order to enter the legal profession (i.e. to practise as a lawyer), law graduates have to pass the Final Examination conducted by the Sri Lanka Law College, which is administered by the Council of Legal Education.
-LL.B. graduates are exempted only from the Preliminary and Intermediate Examinations.
-Nevertheless, LL.B. graduates who did not follow Labour Law and Interpretation of Statutes and Documents as subjects for his/her LL.B.
-Degree have to appear for the subjects; Industrial Law and Interpretation of Statutes and Documents at the Final Examination of the Sri Lanka Law College.
+Degree at the Faculty, in order to enter the legal profession (i.e. to practise as a lawyer), law graduates have to qualify the examinations conducted by the Sri Lanka Law College, which is administered by the Council of Legal Education.
+Exemptions that will be provided to LL.B. graduates are determined by the Council of Legal Education.